mighty-gerbils/gerbil/doc/guide/intro.md

 Gerbil has deeply integrated support for object-oriented programming based on a well developed MetaObject Protocol (MOP), power equivalent to the CLOS MOP.
-The fundamental building blocks are *classes*, which have arbitrary inheritance graphs, and define slots and methods.
+The fundamental building blocks are *classes*, which can have arbitrary inheritance (acyclic) graphs, and define slots and methods.

 Slots are the attributes of an object, accessible by slot accessors and mutators, while methods are procedures attached to the class to